Coffee Pot Cleaning Hacks

 Options for Cleaning the Coffee Maker

-- Vinegar – Is good for descaling.
-This is important, especially in areas where there is hard water.
+- Vinegar – This is good for descaling.
+It is important, especially in areas where there is hard water.
 Hard water creates more calcium build-up.

 - You will need Water and White Vinegar